sara-nl/picasclient/README.md

 <details closed>
 <summary>Running on a cluster with SLURM</summary>
 <br>

 You can run this example on a login node of a SLURM cluster, e.g. Spider at SURF.
 To start the SLURM job which runs the PiCaS client, submit the `slurm-example.sh` script with:

 ```
 sbatch slurm-example.sh
 ```

 Now the work will be performed in parallel by a SLURM job array, and each job will start polling the CouchDB instance for work.
 Once the work is complete, the SLURM job will finish.
 You can set the number of array jobs in the script with `--array`.
-For more information on SLURM, see the [SLURM documentation](https://slurm.schedmd.com/).
+For more information on SLURM job scheduler, see the [SLURM documentation](https://slurm.schedmd.com/).
 </details>